skgandhi44/sys-integration/README.md

  ## Getting Started ##

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-The repository is divided into 4 folders i.e. Front end, Db, DMZ, RabittMQ
+The repository is divided into 3 folders i.e. frontend, dmz, database.

 ### Setting up ###

 Followig will show the instructions on how to set up the files and listener files to test the website:

+ * RabbitMQ:
+   * Enable rabbitmq_management_plugin and start the RabbitMQ in the web browser.
+   * Make two exchanges for the communication between front-end to database and database to dmz
+     * First exchange: e1 and q1
+     * Second exchange: e2 and q2

+ * Database:
+   *